synadia-io/orbit.js/nhgc/README.md

 NHGC is a prototype API in TypeScript that interacts with the NATS KV over the NATS HTTP Gateway.
-The NATS HTTP Gateway is a Synadia Server that allows clients to communicate with NATS KV via HTTP protocol.
+The NATS HTTP Gateway is a Synadia Server that allows clients to communicate with NATS KV via the HTTP protocol.
 The NATS HTTP Gateway is part of the [Synadia Cloud](https://www.synadia.com/).

 While no library is needed to interact with the gateway except for standard